fgirault/masscamgrab/README.md

 masscamgrab
 ===========

-A command line tool to grab pictures from a large set of webcam.
+A command line tool to grab pictures from a large set of webcams, implemented in pure python.

 	Usage: masscamgrab.py [options]